uberbruns/Writing/20180121-unwrapping-nested-optionals/20180121-unwrapping-nested-optionals.md

 ```

-But you might find this super verbose and you're thinking, that there has to be a better way.
+But you this is very verbose and you end up defining a variable you do not need.
+Now you propably think, that there has to be a better way and you are right.

 ## The solution

 But there is a more direct and less verbose way using pattern matching.
 First, you have to know that pattern matching is not something that only works with `switch`.
-Using `if case` or `guard case` you can use it with `if` and `guard`, too.
+Using `if case` or `guard case` you can match pattern with regular `if` or `guard` statements.
 In the case of `if case` unwrapping nested optionals will work like this:

 ```swift